You have probably long suspected that some media personalities might be narcissists. Here is a list of famous narcissists of the past and present.

 Alexander the Great exhibited all the characteristics of a raging narcissist.
 He assembled a huge army for one reason, to realise his own personal ambitions.
 He believed that you were either with him or against him and he took his faithful soldiers on endless battles, much to their expense, solely for his own glory and personal conquests.
 He showed no emotion for the bloodshed of his generals or soldiers but believed in his grandiose visions.

 Henry the Eighth was considered to be both charismatic and handsome, but he was also one of the cruelest and most egotistical leaders in our history.
 Famed for having six wives, two of which he had beheaded, he was also famous for his vain quest to have a son and heir to the throne for political reasons and vanity.
-He was known to show no empathy and to be overly concerned with his appearance.
+He was known to show narcissistic traits such as a lack of empathy and being overly concerned with his appearance.

 3. Napoleon Bonaparte